It’s always too soon to go home.

 A few weeks ago, I was driving out into Lexington County and saw a sign that read, “Fed up?
 Vote Republican”.
 And with all due respect to my Republican neighbors, I had to laugh at how inappropriate that messaging was— how much more Republican power could possibly be in effect?
 The GOP in South Carolina— as in the country at large, come January— controls all three branches of government, and both houses of the legislature.
 It has shaped the courts.
 It has drawn the electoral maps that keep it in power (and, in doing so, has disenfranchised thousands of voters, especially Black voters).

-Moms for Liberty-backed candidates won more elections than they should have.
+Moms for Liberty-backed candidates won more elections than they should have, with two of the candidates supported by a hateful and dangerous mailer campaign winning their seats.

 But you probably know all or most of this.